Tuesday, September 21, 2010

 "Damn you!" she swatted the tube at some unlucky member of her entourage.
 If I could see the poor soul, I'm sure there would have been a nasty red welt on their person somewhere.

-down our gravel driveway.
+She came running toward me for whatever reason, tripped and slid for about two feet down our gravel driveway.
 The tears naturally began and I ran to pick her up.
 She was all but unharmed and now was covered in enough dirt to make her look like Pig-Pen from The Peanuts cartoons.
 She milked it for a good five minutes and I moved her along after I was sure she was alright.
 NOW, here is where Izzy truly shines.

 Out of the corner of my eye, I saw her go between taking full on opera style bows and raising her hands in the air saying,